41north/kompoze/README.md

  - [jwilder](https://github.com/jwilder)
  - [Aisbergg](https://github.com/Aisbergg)

-Both of them for creating [dockerize](https://github.com/jwilder/dockerize) and [python-docker-compose-templer](https://github.com/Aisbergg/python-docker-compose-templer) respectively, from which this project draws 99% inspiration!
+Both of them for creating [dockerize](https://github.com/jwilder/dockerize) and [python-docker-compose-templer](https://github.com/Aisbergg/python-docker-compose-templer) respectively, from which this project draws 99% of its inspiration!

 ## License